Changing lives for the better through INTEGRITY and GRACE.

 Ballet, Jazz, Theater Dance

 Autumn has been dancing since the age of three, and received her classical ballet, modern, and jazz training from Miami City Ballet, North Carolina School of the Arts, and The Atlanta Ballet Center for Dance Education.
 Autumn received her BFA in Arts Management with a concentration in Dance from Brenau University.
 She has performed as a professional soloist with the Gainesville Ballet Company, Brenau Dance Ensemble, Guest Artist for S.D.
 Prism Dance Theatre, and choreographed for the Southeast Regional Ballet Association.
-Formerly the director of dance at Rabun Gap-Nacoochee School, Autumn uses her divers background teaching Ballet for SAA, Development Director for our sister non-profit, Suwanee Performing Arts, and Assistant Director and Choreographer to Suwanee Ballet.
+Formerly the director of dance at Rabun Gap-Nacoochee School, Autumn uses her diverse background teaching Ballet for SAA, Development Director for our sister non-profit, Suwanee Performing Arts, and Assistant Director and Choreographer to Suwanee Ballet.

 Emily comes from a 12 year professional dancing career having performed all over the world.
 Before taking on her 8 years with Royal Caribbean International Productions, she performed with the Atlanta Ballet and Bacchus Productions.
 She began at the Atlanta Ballet Center for Dance Education under the direction of Sharon Story; performing with the company for three years after high school.
 We are happy that the world traveler is home at SAA, Emily brings a fresh burst of energy to her classes and to our entire team.